-Emergency food buckets, also called "survival food buckets", are the current rage these days with food storage companies and resellers.
+Emergency food buckets, also called "survival food buckets" or "totes", are the current rage these days with food storage companies and resellers.
 Learn why we do not recommend these offerings as a replacement for real food storage.
-This is a companion article to "Why We Do NOT Recommend MRE's", and Tired Of Storable Food Scams.
+This is a companion article to "Why We Do NOT Recommend MRE's", and "Tired Of Storable Food Scams".

 The storable food industry is plagued with new resellers and manufacturers who have sought to cash in on the food storage craze.
-In the past few years, the "Survival Food Bucket" and "Emergency Food Bucket" method of food storage has become quite popular with these companies.
+In the past few years, the "Survival Food Bucket" and "Emergency Food Bucket" and "Totes" method of food storage has become quite popular with these companies.
 We thought that these were good too - until we discovered otherwise, then we dropped them.
 What we have learned is the following facts:

 1) Bad Taste - Storable food should be a direct replacement for what you already eat.
 Nobody wants to discover that their "food storage" supply is filled with strange, unhealthy and bad tasting food.
-Quite a lot of the survival buckets being sold today are pretty terrible when it comes to something you'd be willing to eat every day.
+Quite a lot of the survival buckets and totes being sold today are pretty terrible when it comes to something you'd be willing to eat every day.
 Cheap dehydrated products and sometimes, some bits of freeze dried food are mixed together with heavy seasoning and salt to create simple "meals" which are usually comprised of just a single-serving.
 The taste can be "ok" to "pretty bad" depending on the manufacturer and menu.

 4) Low Calories - Actual calories per meal are extremely low (insufficient) for proper health and nutrition.
 Combined with cheap filler products, excessive salt and sugar and you've got a perfect recipe for poor health and low energy.
-A few meals like this won't kill you, but the survival bucket kits are being advertised to last a month, or six months or even a year or more.
+A few meals like this won't kill you, but the survival bucket kits and totes are being advertised to last a month, or six months or even a year or more.
 They will not last anywhere near this long because as your body starves for proper calories and nutrition - you will eat it MUCH faster then advertised, and still suffer from poor nutrition because of the highly limited food choices.

 5) Survival food buckets are a very poor replacement for real food.
 These buckets are often being sold as "complete food kits", but they're not.
 They contain very few real food items in limited quantities and small serving sizes with low calories.
 Cheap fillers, salt and sugar with heavy seasoning is added to disguise what you're really eating.
 Due to their low nutrition and variety, eating this food every day will be woefully inadequate.
 Much of this food is literally "powdered" with a heavy reliance upon soups.
 You can't change the menu either - or mix and match items to make a real meal from the ingredients.
 You're stuck with whatever the manufacturer has created.
 This makes the food extremely repetitious.
 After a week - you're going to wish you had real food.

-8) Poor Packaging - Survival food buckets are bulky due to the sheer amount of packaging involved and utilize a poor packaging concept and materials.
-The square buckets are not air-tight and the food is divided up into pouches inside.
+8) Poor Packaging - Survival food buckets and totes are bulky due to the sheer amount of packaging involved and utilize a poor packaging concept and materials.
+The square buckets and containers are not air-tight and the food is divided up into pouches inside.
 The pouches can leak oxygen (osmosis) and the food will become stale in a matter of months.
 Several manufacturers do not even use oxygen absorbers here either.
 This excessive packaging is "stackable" but it also wastes a lot of space in each bucket.
 The amount of floor space required for a 1 year unit is up to 5 times larger than the #10 hard sided cans.